-Sunday afternoon Fuzz and I attended the Austin Food Blogger cookie swap.
+Sunday afternoon Fuzz and I attended the Austin Food Bloggers cookie swap.

 Organized by Addie Broyles of the Statesman and co-hosted by some of Austin’s best food bloggers, the swap took place at a lovely house in Tarrytown with a bright, beautiful kitchen.
 Of course with 30+ bloggers in attendance, each bringing 6 dozen cookies, the swap took over not just the kitchen, but the living room, dining room and back porch.